-- 53.a: A discount rate of 7% was used in the valuation. - 53.b: We assumed that contributions would be sufficient to fully fund the obligation over a period not to exceed 30 years. - 53.c: We used historic 27 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points. - 53.d and 53.e.: Not applicable. - 53.f: Following is the assumed asset allocation and assumed rate of return for each.
+53.a: A discount rate of 6.5% was used in the valuation.
+The interest rate used in the prior valuation was 7%.

+53.b: We assumed that all contributions are from the employer.

+53.c: We used historic 27 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 25 basis points.

+53.d: The interest assumption does not reflect a municipal bond rate.